Bug #3089

 But actually, I'm reproducing the problem locally on my computer as well, so I will try to provide a small test config.

-Updated by DamienT almost 2 years ago
+Updated by DamienT over 2 years ago

 Here is a directory with files that reproduce the problem.